realtime-cinema/realtime-cinema/README.md

 - Real-time ticket booking: Users can book tickets for a movie in real-time, with the available seats updating instantly.
 - Seat selection: Users can select the seats they want to book.
-~~- User authentication: Users can create an account and log in to the application.~~ ~~- Order history: Users can view their past ticket orders.~~ ~~- Admin panel: Administrators can manage the movies, showtimes, and ticket sales.~~
+- ~~User authentication: Users can create an account and log in to the application.~~
+- ~~Order history: Users can view their past ticket orders.~~
+- ~~Admin panel: Administrators can manage the movies, showtimes, and ticket sales.~~

 ## Technologies Used